-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-LaHood is shown as a purple triangle. (analysis methodology)
+LaHood is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 LaHood sponsored bills primarily in these issue areas:

-Foreign Trade and International Finance (28%) Government Operations and Politics (23%) Environmental Protection (13%) Law (8%) Economics and Public Finance (8%) Finance and Financial Sector (8%) Public Lands and Natural Resources (6%) Civil Rights and Liberties, Minority Issues (6%)
+Foreign Trade and International Finance (28%) Government Operations and Politics (23%) Environmental Protection (12%) Finance and Financial Sector (8%) Law (8%) Economics and Public Finance (8%) Civil Rights and Liberties, Minority Issues (6%) Public Lands and Natural Resources (6%)

 From Jan 1995 to Dec 2008, LaHood missed 504 of 9,048 roll call votes, which is 5.6%.
 This is worse than the median of 3.1% among the lifetime records of representatives serving in Dec 2008.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 The information on this page is originally sourced from a variety of materials, including: